riicess/bunker/README.md

 # 🚀 Welcome to **riicess's Bunker**! 🛠️

 Hey there!
 Welcome to my digital bunker.
-This is where I stash my projects, expFeel free to explore and see what I've been working on!
+This is where I stash my projects, Feel free to explore and see what I've been working on!

 ---
 # ⚠️ Currently there is **no** project here and the site is **under development** ⚠️

-⭐️ If you like what you see, don't forget to **star** the repos you enjoy! ⭐️
+## ⭐️ If you like what you see, don't forget to **star** the repos you enjoy! ⭐️

 ---